Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 |     3-16      | 00-03                         | indicate whether additional packets "00F03x" will be sent | u8
 |     17        | XX                            | CRC checksum          | u8

-Packet 00F030 requests a response from an external controller (slave with identity F0).
-Bytes 4-17 indicate whether additional packets (requests) are present for the external controller.
+The main controller (master) regularly polls the bus for external controllers (slaves address Fx) with packet type 30.
+Packet 00F030 requests a response from first external controller (slave with identity F0).
+Some Daikin products allow multiple external devices - if slave address F0 has already been assigned, master will poll for next external controller with packet 00F130.
+Bytes 4-17 indicate that master would like to send additional requests (for packets type 35..3E) to the external controller.

+### Packet type 30: response

+Header: 40F030

 If the external controller is available, it will respond with a packet "40F030".
 The response packet may indicate that the external controller would like to receive a certain request packet - this mechanism is used when a setting in the external controller is changed and should be communicated to the main controller and then to the heat pump.
 The additional packets 00F03x - and the reply 40F03x following it - are used to communicate status changes between main controller and external controller.

-F1 has been observed as 2nd external controller in some devices.

-#### 14. Packet "40F030.." by external controller

 | Byte nr       | Hex value observed            | Description           | Data type     | Bit: description |
 |---------------|:------------------------------|:----------------------|:--------------|:-----------------|